 By its very nature, sport causes injuries.
 Whatever that injury is, many practitioners consider that the cause of the injury, and the result of the injury, is muscle weakness - and what is needed is strengthening exercises.
 So the recommendation is exercise, exercise and more exercise to somehow enable repair and rehabilitation.
+It rarely works.

-But weakness is not usually the problem.
+Weakness is not usually the problem.

-So, before an injury can be rehabilitated, the alignment and of the joints and associated soft tissues must be normalised as much as is possible.
+So, before an injury can be properly rehabilitated, the alignment and of the joints and associated soft tissues must be normalised as much as is possible.
 Only then can damaged structures optimally heal.

 Then the strengthening exercise therapy can commence.

 A fractured toe, foot or leg will have mechanical consequences throughout the body, such as ankle derangement and lower limb congestion.
-It will unbalance the pelvis which contains the Centre of Gravity of the body.
-A fractured arm of elbow will directly pull on the upper ribs and neck.
+It will unbalance the pelvis which contains the Centre of Gravity of the body, so the whole body will be skewed.
+A fractured wrist, arm or elbow will directly pull on the upper ribs and neck.
 A fractured rib will restrict your lung function and breathing.
 An accident, such as a fall, will also have repercussions thoughout the body.
-It is is simply unavoidable.
+It is simply unavoidable.

 So how can we help?
 We start at the base and move up, releasing the area around the fracture (although not the fracture itself), and then we follow the strain and tenderness upwards.
 By releasing the strains, and reducing the pain and tenderness, the blood supply, drainage and lymph flows more freely, and a normal fluid efficiency can be achieved.

 We are also happy to procure for you a knee scooter or an air boot for a fraction of the cost from other sources.